 3. Marvel vs. Capcom 2: New Age of Heroes

 Crossover titles are often hit or miss, but Marvel vs. Capcom 2: New Age of Heroes was a resounding success, with a huge number of fan favorite characters from both franchises.
 On top of this unmatched selection, the game was a stunner with polished and fast paced game play.
 Come on, Ryu vs Captain America doesn’t get better than this.
-Successor Ultimate Marvel vs. Capcom 3 is a mainstay of the eSports landscape even today.
+Successor Ultimate Marvel vs. Capcom 3

 2. Super Smash Bros.
 Melee